[Published: June 20, 2022]

 On the Road Again

 Cathy’s shift ends at 2:30 p.m.
 If she is the day’s driver, she may have to quickly drive to a different location on or off campus depending on who gets off when, then backtrack back to the Lane Surgery to pick up her two colleagues who get off later than she does.
 Waiting around at her office for her colleagues’ shift to end and then picking up the others isn’t an option.
-Ten minutes during peak commute time can stretch into thirty – and with such a long drive ahead of them, every minute is precious.
+Ten minutes during peak commute time can stretch into thirty – and with such a long drive ahead of them (two hours plus), every minute is precious.
 Once the last passenger is picked up, the vanpool is on the road by 3:15 p.m.
 After riders are dropped at the Tracy and Manteca meeting spots, Cathy refills the gas tank.
-She doesn’t walk in the door until 5:30 – a fourteen hour day, including four and a half hours in the car.
+She doesn’t walk in the door until 5:30 – a fourteen hour day, including three plus hours in the car.

 “Sometimes you gotta do what you gotta do,” said Cathy of her super commute.
 “But the vanpool program definitely makes life easier.”